CloudKeeper-Inc/EFS-PDF-Viewer/README.md

 ```

 ## Usage
+Mount your EFS file system to your desired path

 Change the PDF_PATH to the mount point of your EFS and then run the below command.
 ```bash
 python3 app.py